-Many people remortgage their homes to release funds for everything from house renovations and holidays to new cars and consolidating debts.
-In some cases, the rates to repay a mortgage are less than those to repay a loan, so consolidating loans and paying them off as part of your mortgage makes sense.
-You end up paying more on your mortgage over a greater amount of time but avoid paying high interest rates on loans.
+Many people choose to remortgage their homes to release funds for things such as house renovations, holidays, new cars and consolidating debts.
+The rates to repay a mortgage can sometimes be less than those to repay a loan – so consolidating loans and paying them off as part of your mortgage makes sense.
+You end up paying more on your mortgage over a greater amount of time but avoid paying high interest rates on personal loans.

 Pros: You could end up paying a lot less interest on your debts by consolidating and paying them off as part of your mortgage.